rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section outlines the functional description of the DC servomotor used in the Universalgreifer EGL, detailing how it drives the gear rack of the gripper's base jaw through a gearbox.
-It highlights the integration of encoders for position feedback, the use of an electric brake for maintaining position during power loss, and the kinematic principles involved, such as the rack-and-pinion mechanism.
-This information is crucial for understanding the operational capabilities and control mechanisms of the gripper, which is designed for precise handling in various industrial applications.</chunk_context>
+<chunk_context>The section details the functional description of the SCHUNK EGL universal gripper, focusing on its servo-electric mechanism and key components.
+It explains how the DC servo motor, planetary gear, and rack-and-pinion system convert rotational motion into linear movement for precise gripping, supported by integrated control electronics and an encoder.
+The gripper’s features include an electric brake, service interface (USB, bus address settings), and compatibility with PROFINET/PROFIBUS, aligning with the document’s broader emphasis on modularity and industrial automation.
+Diagrams and graphs (e.g., motor performance, temperature limits) supplement technical specifications like the 600 N gripping force and 42.5 mm jaw stroke.</chunk_context>
 <chunk>## Funktionsbeschreibung

 Der DC-Servomotor treibt über ein Getriebe die Zahnstange der Grundbacke an.
 Die Position wird über einen Encoder erfasst.